 Nickel has been the backbone of stainless steel infrastructure that makes world-class economies.
 Two-thirds of global primary nickel go into stainless steel, which can be used in a wide range of infrastructure applications such as energy supply, bridges, harbors, airports, and water and sewage.

 Increasingly, nickel is being sought for the development of key parts of battery systems that power electric vehicles.
-The current leading technology for EV battery is NCA chemistry (nickel-cobalt-aluminum) which uses a cathode that is 80% nickel.
+There are two current leading technologies for EV battery—NCA chemistry (nickel-cobalt-aluminum) and NCM (nickel-cobalt-manganese).

 Other emerging uses of nickel which we continue to look at are cooling systems in nuclear power plants, electronics, as well as transport and emergency power supply.

-Although the development and eventual adoption of these technology are at different speeds, we believe that we are poised to benefit from the potential we see for 2017 and beyond.
+Although the development and eventual adoption of these technologies are at different speeds, we are poised to benefit from the potential we see for 2017 and beyond.